NicoleJackson89/pp2-rock-paper-scissors-lizard-spock/README.md

 ![Color contrast](./assets/docs/color-contrast.png)

-#### Fonts
+#### Fonts & Icons

-I made use of one font, 'Mali' and 'sans-serif'.
+I made use of Google fonts one main font was used, 'Mali' and 'sans-serif' as a back up font.
 'Mali' was used throughout the game web page as I felt it is a playful but readable font.

+A favicon was added to the page in the form of a "Spock" hand symbol as this is the Lizard, Spock expansion version of the original game.

 ## Features

 ### Existing Features